tahirgani07/vaccine-details-app/README.md

 # VaccineDetailsApp

-Angular app that displays the vaccine availability details in India using the Co-Win Public Apis, provided by Ministry of Health and Family Welfare, Government of India.
+1.)
+Angular app that displays the vaccine availability details in India using the Co-Win Public Apis, provided by Ministry of Health and Family Welfare, Government of India.<br/>
+2.)
+It is a Single Page Application (SPA) using advanced Angular concept like Rx/JS and Observables.

 ![2021-09-10 (37)](https://user-images.githubusercontent.com/69116292/132852423-72a3aae7-ae14-4c72-b68e-d50b7988e425.png)